 Pick a friend you can trust to have your back, basically, to give you a gentle nudge when you’re going a bit bonkers.
 Even if it hurts to be reminded that you really do need to take extra care of yourself, it’s better than waking up in (even more) pain than usual the next day.

 Start early so you don’t get home too late and make getting up the next morning even harder than it already is.

 Chat about this in our Facebook group

 It’s tempting to go a bit crazy with exercise if you wake up and find that your pain levels are on the low side, but don’t overdo it.
 Gentle exercise such as a 20-minute walk around the park or a swim is one thing; hitting the gym and doing 10k on the bike is another.

 Whilst it’s great that you have the mindset that you can achieve anything, pushing too hard before you’re ready will only send you back to square one, especially if you end up in more pain because of it.
 This is why simple and straightforward workouts are the way to go.
-Walking, stretching, and completing a workout that allows you to work with this neck strengthening device, that allows you to stretch and strengthen different muscles that could be favorable for your arthritis, is much better than trying to complete a marathon of some sort.
+Walking, stretching, and completing a workout that allows you to stretch and strengthen different muscles that could be favourable for your arthritis, is much better than trying to complete a marathon of some sort.
 Again, chaps, we know this is lots of you!